Puerto Rico Highway 15: Route description

 This highway consists of one lane in each direction for most of its length due to its rural characteristics.
 In Guayama, PR-15 begins at PR-3 junction in the city center.
-Then, it leaves the urban area and heads to the north, where meets with PR-179 and crosses the Río Guamaní though the Cayey Bridge before climbing the Sierra de Cayey mountains.
-In this municipality, PR-15 makes its way though Caimital, Palmas and Guamaní barrios before entering Cayey.
+Then, it leaves the urban area and heads to the north, where meets with PR-179 and crosses the Río Guamaní via the Cayey Bridge before climbing the Sierra de Cayey mountains.
+In this municipality, PR-15 makes its way through Caimital, Palmas and Guamaní barrios before entering Cayey.

-In Cayey, PR-15 makes its way though Jájome Alto barrio after crossing the Guayama municipal limit in the Sierra de Cayey.
+In Cayey, PR-15 makes its way through Jájome Alto barrio after crossing the Guayama municipal limit in the Sierra de Cayey.
 From this point, the highway continues to the north towards the urban area.
 Between Jájome Alto and Culebras Bajo barrios, PR-15 meets with the Ruta Panorámica, of which is part from PR-741 intersection to PR-7737 junction.
 After that, the road goes down the mountains through Quebrada Arriba and Monte Llano barrios until its junction with PR-1, where PR-15 enters the city center for make its final length until PR-14 intersection.